 Introduction to GIS

-Introductory-level training in GIS is provided in the required core methods course, “Introduction to Viz-Com and GIS,” which is offered in the spring semester of the first year of the MSCRP program.
+Introductory-level training in GIS is provided in the required core methods course, “Introduction to Visual Communications and GIS,” which is offered in the fall semester of the first year of the MSCRP program.
 This course incorporates instruction in SketchUp and other 3D modeling software, web-based design and visualization solutions, Adobe Suites tools, as well as introductory-level training in GIS.
 In addition, 2-3 week intensive short courses in GIS are occasionally offered and may be required for admission to some courses.

 Proficiency level: Introductory-level training in principal GIS tools.

 Comprehensive GIS Training

-CRP 386: Introduction to Urban GIS, offered each fall semester, provides students with comprehensive, individualized training in primary and secondary spatial data collection, analysis and visualization.
+CRP 386: Introduction to Urban GIS provides students with comprehensive, individualized training in primary and secondary spatial data collection, analysis and visualization.
 This rigorous course goes beyond the introduction to GIS offered in the core course, “Introduction to Viz-Com and GIS.”
 Students learn to project geospatial data files, georeference image files, conduct vector and raster-based suitability analysis, collect GIS data in the field and create their own shapefiles, conduct basic 3D analysis, develop and integrate 3D design models using SketchUp, and create online visualizations using GoogleEarth.
 Students also consider the social, political and ethical dimensions of GIS technology and develop an independent final project, where they use GIS to document and critically analyze a planning-related issue.
 The class is limited to advanced graduate students in the School of Architecture and the LBJ School of Public Policy.
 First-year CRP students need instructor permission to enroll.

 Proficiency level: Rigorous, comprehensive training and preparation for GIS-related employment in planning, policy and design fields.